A Guide of What and What Not to Pack

 - Hobby supplies

-Check with you or your loved one’s facility regarding their meal plan and what, if any, products or services are provided in terms of cleaning.
+Check with you or your loved one’s facility regarding their meal plan and what, if any, products or services are provided in terms of cleaning and laundry.
 After you have this information, you can stock your or your loved ones’ home with any food items or cleaning products that they need.

 - Broom and dustpan